 - b.
-Develop an adaptation investment strategy to guide transformational investments in adaptation and mobilization of finance.
-Building on risk and opportunity analytics and adaptation priorities identified by countries in their NDCs and/or NAPs, technical assistance will be provided to help countries develop an adaptation investment strategy for specific themes, sectors, or areas.
+Develop a socially inclusive adaptation investment strategy to guide transformational investments in adaptation and mobilization of finance.
+Building on risk and opportunity analytics and adaptation priorities identified by countries in their NDCs, NAPs or other relevant climate plans, technical assistance will be provided to help countries develop (or strengthen where existing, such as investment plans developed under SPCR that remain unfunded) an adaptation investment strategy for specific themes, sectors, or areas.
 The strategy will identify adaptation target and, country impact indicators and priorities to meet such targets.
+This is critical to overcome barriers related to adaptation metrics and which often stops countries from mobilizing investments for adaptation.
 It will also identify, wherever possible, a suite of transformational adaptation investments needed to achieve such targets, including investments that focus on the adaptation needs of the poor and vulnerable populations, including women.
-The transformational potential of the investments will be assessed against following criteria: - Relevance: alignment with longer-term climate risk issues and adaptation priorities identified by the country in its NDCs, NAPs, or equivalent documents. - Systemic change: objective of building resilience at a systems level, including through interventions that address the root causes of vulnerability. - Scale: deliver contextually large-scale impacts, including strategies for enabling subsequent scale up or replication. - Potential for private sector mobilization - Sustainability: demonstrate long-term sustainability after CIF's concessional finance support is over.
+A key focus of the adaptation investment strategy will be to identify potential financing sources for the priority adaptation investments, including analysis on what financing sources might be the most appropriate for which type of adaptation projects.
+Where needed, such as in the case of fragile and conflict affected countries, the process for developing the strategy will be tailored to meet specifc needs and capacity constraints.
+The transformational potential of the investments will be assessed against following criteria: - Relevance: alignment with longer-term climate risk issues and adaptation priorities identified by the country in its NDCs, NAPs, or equivalent documents. - Systemic change: objective of building resilience at a systems level, including through interventions that address the root causes of vulnerability.

+- Scale: deliver contextually large-scale impacts, including strategies for enabling subsequent scale up or replication. - Potential for private sector mobilization - Sustainability: demonstrate long-term sustainability after CIF's concessional finance support is over. - Social inclusion: explicit targeting of socially excluded groups and women and girls, as well as groups with heightened climate vulnerabilities

-The investment strategy and the initially identified investments will form the basis of developing a robust pipeline of adaptation investments for governments, MDBs, and other partners, such as global climate funds.
-Identified priorities will give private and subsovereign organizations a clear steer on investments that can expect to receive public support.
+The investment strategy and the initially identified investments will form the basis of developing a robust pipeline of adaptation investments for governments, MDBs, and other partners, such as global climate funds, and to identify priorities for strengthening country systems to manage residual climate risk.
+Identified priorities will give private and sub-sovereign organizations a clear steer on investments that can expect to receive public support.
 Such a process will help countries articulate their long-term and programmatic financing needs for adaptation and mobilize resources from a range of sources.
-A consultative process that brings potential financing partners together, including the domestic private sector, financial institutions, and global climate funds, will be adopted to develop the adaptation investment strategy.
-Compared to past work undertaken by PPCR, CRP's focus will be to develop the investment strategy based on the priorities identified by countries in their recent NDCs and NAPs.
+A consultative process that brings potential financing partners together, including the domestic private sector, MDBs, and global climate funds, will be adopted to develop (or strengthen where existing) the adaptation investment strategy.
+Compared to past work undertaken by PPCR, CRP's focus will be to develop the investment strategy based on the priorities identified by countries in their recent NDCs and NAPs and closely aligned with the readiness support provided by global climate funds.
 This will help operationalize these climate plans so they can have impacts beyond influencing MDB portfolios.
+Moreover, a consultative process that MDBs and global climate funds together in developing the strategy will help reduce the fragmentation in the global climate finance architecture for adaptation.